 a.
 Interfacial Polymer

 In this method, the two reactants in polycondensation gather at an interface and react quickly.
-The fundamental of this method is the classic Schotten Baumann reaction between acid chloride and a compound containing an active hydrogen atom, such as an alcohol or amine, polyesters, polyurea, polyurethane.
+The fundamental of this method is the classic Schotten Baumann reaction between an acid chloride and a compound containing an active hydrogen atom, such as alcohol or amine, polyesters, polyurea, polyurethane.
 Under well conditions, thin flexible walls form rapidly at the interface.
-A solution of pesticide and diacidchloride are emulsified in water and an aqueous solution containing an amine and a polyfunctional isocyanate is added.
-Base is required to neutralize the acid formed during reaction.
+A solution of pesticide and diacid chloride is emulsified in water and an aqueous solution containing an amine and a polyfunctional isocyanate is added.
+The base is required to neutralize the acid formed during the reaction.
 Condensed polymer walls form immediately at the interface of the emulsion droplets (Shekhar et al., 2010).

 b.
 In-situ Polymerization

 In some microencapsulation processes, the direct polymerization of one monomer is carried out on the particle surface e.g. Cellulose fibers are encapsulated in polyethylene while immersed in dry toluene.
 Usually, a deposition rate is about 0.5μm/min.
 Coating thickness varies from 0.2 to 75μm.
 The coating is even over sharp projections (Shekhar et al., 2010).

 In this process, the core material is encapsulating in a polymeric matrix during the formation of the particles.
 An example of this type is spray-drying, in which the particle is formed by evaporation of the solvent from the matrix matter.
 However, the solidification of the matrix can do by a chemical change.
 Using this procedure prepares microcapsules containing protein by embodied the protein in the aqueous di-amine phase (Shekhar et al., 2010).